 Asus did not disclose pricing or availability.

-Toshiba has extended its Portégé line with the A100 - the company's attempt to match the look of Apple's 12in PowerBook G4.
+extended its Portégé line with the A100 - the company's attempt to match the look of Apple's 12in PowerBook G4.

 The A100 sports "brushed aluminium-style keys and neutral silver polycarbonate casing", so it lacks the PowerBook's aluminium shell, but like the Apple notebook offers a 1024 x 768 12.1in display.
 The screen is driven by the notebook's integrated Intel 855GM chipset, using 64MB of main RAM as a video buffer.
 The A100 ships with 256MB of DDR SDRAM.